TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-01_OSI_stack.md

 - Duplex/Half-Duplex/Simplex - Duplex: two-way simultaneous communication.
 Half-Duplex: two-way, but not simultaneous communication.
 Simpex: One-way communcation.
 - QUIC: Quick UDP Internet Connections
 - Encapsulation: Every layer in the model "Encapsulates" the data of the previous model with new data required by that protocol (such as adding a IP address in layer 3 (network) or the request headers in layer 7 (html)).
 Every time this encapsulation has happened, the transmitted data has a different name (segment, packet, frame).
+- Broadcast: A way of sending a message to all recipients simultaneously (from one computer to all others in a network).
+- Broadcast domain: The area in a LAN where all nodes can reach other by broadcast over the layer 2 (data link).
+- Collision domain: The area in a network where data transmissions can collide (two devices send data on the same network segment the same time).

 ### Sources
 - https://en.wikipedia.org/wiki/OSI_model